Kumar-642/Learning-based-Parkinson-s-Disease-Monitoring-System-through-Hardware-Software-Co-Simulation/README.md

 ---
 ## Contact

-For any information contact:
+For any information or collaboration regarding this project:

-Anchal Kumar Chaubey
+**Anchal Kumar Chaubey**
-email: anck642@gmail.com
+📧 Email: anck642@gmail.com